filxxa/Learning-cpp/README.md

 # Learning-cpp
-This is my first Git repository
-Understanding workflow of Git and Github
+This is my first Git repository for understanding workflow of Git and Github